MDLlife/blog/content/en/2019-03-06-mdl-hamburg-ww-labs-meetup-invitation.md

 show_in_top: show
 ---

-Please feel invited and join us this Friday, if you happened to be in Hamburg, Germany.
+Please feel invited and join us this Friday, if you happen to be in Hamburg, Germany.

 Meetup.com Event: